Vote in the General Election

 Lynn DeCoite is running for reelection to her State Senate seat, political newcomer Mahina Poepoe is vying for State Representative District 13, and incumbent Keani Rawlins-Fernandez and John Pele are competing for the Molokai councilmember seat.

 Though you may cast your vote for any candidate on the ballot regardless of party, you may not vote for more than one candidate in each contest or your vote will not be counted.
 During this year’s general election, Molokai voters will make their selections for federal seats like U.S. senator and representative; state contests such as governor, lieutenant governor, state senator and representative, and Office of Hawaiian Affairs trustees; and Maui County seats of mayor and councilmembers.
+Local counties may use election voting services to produce high quality ballots and other printed election materials.

 In addition to voting for candidates, Maui County residents will also vote on a lengthy list of proposed amendments to the Maui County Charter.
 Proposed amendments will affect governance of issues like affordable housing, planning commissions, remote access to council meetings, fines and penalties, guidance of the police chief, climate change adaption and more.
 For the full text of proposed amendments, review them at mauicounty.gov/charteramendments or call (808) 270-7749.